Last Updated on February 20, 2026 by Maged kamel

 Find the plastic axis that divides the T section into equal areas to get Zx.
 Zx = (At/2)* (y1+Y2).
 The shape factor equals Zx/Sx.
 The next slide is one of the slide images included in the post.

-This is the sixth post on the list of steel beam posts, which includes a solved problem from Prof. William T. Seguiโs book.
+The post includes a solved problem from Prof. William T. Segui‘s book.

-This problem is similar to solved problem 4-3 included in the previous post.
-The only added step is multiplying Zx by Fy to get the plastic moment value.
+This problem is similar to the solved problem 4-3 included in the previous post.
+The only additional step is multiplying Zx by Fy to obtain the plastic moment.

 The next slide is one of the slide images included in the post.